Frank Flynn

-Francis Stanislaus Flynn AC FRACO (6 December 1906, Sydney – 29 July 2000) was a Northern Territory-based Australian medical doctor (ophthalmologist), author and missionary priest.
+Francis Stanislaus Flynn (6 December 1906, Sydney – 29 July 2000) was a Northern Territory-based Australian medical doctor (ophthalmologist), author and missionary priest.
 He is notable for his contributions to religion, medicine and Aboriginal welfare.

 He was born on 6 December 1906 and educated in Sydney, receiving MB BS with 1st class honours in 1930.
 In 1931 he sailed to England and in 1931 and 1933–1934 studied and worked at the Royal Ophthalmic Hospital (Moorfields) in London.
 Prior to World War II he had made several important contributions to the study of eye disease, including the introduction of a new drug which he named Mydriciane, and the design and patenting of a machine used in operating on detached retinas.

 He returned to Sydney in 1934 and joined the Missionaries of the Sacred Heart (Missionnaires du Sacré-Coeur) (MSC) in December 1935.
 He was ordained a priest in March 1942 and, with advice from the pioneering missionary Bishop Gsell, was sent to the Northern Territory.
 From 1942 to 1945 worked with Army Hospitals.
 From 1946 to 1968 he was consulting ophthalmologist to the Northern Territory Department of Health.
 His activity as a consulting ophthalmologist to the Northern Territory Trachoma and Eye Health Programme continued until 1992.

 From 1944 to 1946 he studied anthropology with Professor Elkin and gained Diploma of Anthropology at University of Sydney with the intention of gaining "a wider knowledge and appreciation of Aboriginal culture and genealogy, and academic methods of field research".